hibiken/react-places-autocomplete/README.md

 npm install react-places-autocomplete --save
 ```

-The React component is exported as a default export
+React component is exported as a default export

 ```js
 import PlacesAutocomplete from 'react-places-autocomplete'